minimo6caracteres/tyron/README.md

 Own your data,
 Empower your world.
 ```
-> tyron derives from the Greek _turannos_ which means sovereign, and it's about giving data sovereignty to their users.
+> :mag: tyron derives from the Greek _turannos_ which means sovereign, and it's about giving data sovereignty to their users.

 ## The purpose of tyron
 ```